What is Intelligent Automation? Why is it Important?

 Unskippable Benefits of Intelligent Automation

-There’s no doubt, Intelligent automation has the potential to reimagine how businesses operate by seamlessly integrating technology, resources and work processes.
+There’s no doubt that intelligent automation has the potential to reimagine how businesses operate by seamlessly integrating technology, resources, and work processes.

-According to McKinsey recent study, integrating intelligent process, organizations have:
+According to McKinsey recent study, integrating intelligent processes, organizations have:

 - Automated more than 50% of manual processes